GianmariaRomano/EchoScope/README.md

 ```

 ### 🎵 2.
 Recommendation Endpoint (`/recommend`)
-The core engine.
-It identifies the track's cluster and generates a hybrid list of recommendations based on audio similarity and popularity potential.
+The core engine, which is tasked with identifying the track's cluster and generating a list of recommendations based on audio similarity and popularity potential.

 | Parameter | Type | Example Value | Description |
 | :--- | :--- | :--- | :--- |